 One ayah mentions some men longing for martyrdom before the fight, then states “now you have seen it.”
 That response intrigues me because its meaning changes depending on the tone with which you read it.
 It might reflect upon their vain idealism crushed by harsh reality.
 It might rebuke the hypocrisy or note the irony that men who praised martyrdom should whine when men actually die.
 It might challenge their willpower to see death and still long for martyrdom.
 Martyrdom is not set apart as preferable to a normal death, just to be clear, but to die any death as a believer is the ultimate goal.
 In all religions I have examined, martyrdom is seen as the most secure way to die, since the death happens while the martyr is acting in belief.
 In this battle, the men who have died are proclaimed martyrs.
 God mentions going through the men and selecting those strong enough to be martyrs.
 They are described as being in Paradise, enjoying vindication that their faith was in something real.

 After this loss, the Muslims are enjoined to hold onto their faith even stronger, or else their loss means nothing.
 If the faith isn’t true, then that means the dead aren’t in Paradise receiving their reward.
 The tragic loss of life for religion would have no redemption and the survivors would be left in true mourning.
 (This message is very prominent in Christian scriptures too.)
 I worry that religions utilize this emotional desperation too much.
 At some point people stop evaluating whether something is true because they emotionally need it to be true in order to feel good about what they have invested in their religion.
 Consider what it means for a practicing Mormon to give up their beliefs.
 They likely have to count for naught their 2+ years of life on church missions, 10%+ income tithed to the church, personal time in religious activities, and all the experiences they denied themselves for the sake of purity.
-Mormonism is easy for me to target as I’ve witnessed the sacrifices of many good Mormon friends, but this happens in all religions.
+Mormonism is easy for me to identify this in as I’ve witnessed the sacrifices of many good Mormon friends, and I in no way mean to slur their sacrifices or communicate that they only hold to their faith in order to feel good about them.
+Personal costs and sacrifices are part of all religions, and something that potentially keep people fixed to their religious course.
 The more aware we are of what something has cost us, the more likely we are to psychologically value that thing.
 I worry that it keeps many people from honestly evaluating what and how they think.

 Perhaps you were wondering, as you read all of this, “So who is this Imran?”
 After all, the surah is titled after his family.
 There was a lot to cover about the crisis of Uhud, and much of the surah tied into it, but next week I’ll only examine the other threads that did not weave so tightly into this narrative.
 There is still so much to cover!